Namib: Flora

 Several unusual species of plants and animals are found in this desert, many of which are endemic and highly adapted to the specific climate of the area.

-One of the most well-known endemic plants of the Namib is the bizarre Welwitschia mirabilis; a shrub-like plant, it grows two long strap-shaped leaves continuously throughout its lifetime.
+One of the most well-known endemic plants of the Namib is the welwitchia plant, a shrub-like plant, it grows two long strap-shaped leaves continuously throughout its lifetime.
 These leaves may be several meters long, gnarled, and twisted from the desert winds.
 The taproot of the plant develops into a flat, concave disc in age.
-Welwitschia is notable for its survival in the extremely arid conditions in Namib, mostly deriving moisture from the coastal sea fogs.
-An area where Welwitschias are a common sight is found in the surroundings of the Moon Valley, including the eponymous Welwitschia Plains.
+Welwitschia is notable for its survival in the extremely arid Namib conditions, made possible by its ability to capture moisture from coastal sea fogs.
+Areas where Welwitschias are a common sight include the eponymous Welwitschia Plains, which are adjacent to the Husab uranium mine, one of the largest of its kind in the world.

+"Fairy circles", which are circular patches of land barren of plants, varying between 2 and 12 m in diameter and often encircled by a ring of stimulated growth of grass, are found in the Namib, such as those near the Wolwedans desert camp.

 Fauna

-The Namib fauna mostly comprises arthropods and other small animals that can live on little water, but a few species of bigger animals are also found, including antelopes (such as gemsboks and springboks), ostriches, and in some areas even desert elephants.
+The Namib fauna mostly comprises arthropods and other small animals that can live on little water, but a few species of bigger animals are also found, including antelopes (such as gemsboks and springboks), common ostriches, and in some areas even desert elephants or lions.
 All these species have developed techniques to survive in the Namib environment.
-Several endemic darkling beetles species — such as the Namib Desert beetle — have bumpy elytrons with a pattern of hydrophilic bumps and hydrophobic troughs.
-These cause humidity from the morning fogs to condense into droplets, which roll down the beetle's back to its mouth; they are collectively known as "fog beetles".
+Several endemic darkling beetles species have different methods of collecting water droplets from morning fog; they are collectively known as "fog beetles".
+For example, one beetle, Onymacris unguicularis, has smooth elytrons that cause humidity from the morning fogs to condense into droplets, which roll down the beetle's back to its mouth.
 Another beetle, the Lepidochora discoidalis, builds "water-capturing" webs.
 Black-backed jackals lick humidity from stones.
 Gemsboks (also known as the South African oryx) can raise the temperature of their bodies to 40 °C in the hottest hours of the day.
 The desert is also home to meerkats and several species of lizards.